thepetk/action-recognition-stanford40/README.md

 # Action Recognition NN

-This project is a workaround for a custom action recognition Neural Network, working with Torch and aims to classify given still images for human actions.
+This project is a set of example workarounds for action recognition & deep learning.
+It's based on PyTorch and aims to classify given still images for human actions.

 ## Dataset

-The dataset used for this example is the [Stanford 40 Actions](http://vision.stanford.edu/Datasets/40actions.html), containing more than 9.500 images, capturing human actions.
+The dataset that this project is based is the [Stanford 40 Actions](http://vision.stanford.edu/Datasets/40actions.html), containing more than 9.500 images, capturing human actions.
 To download the dataset check [here](http://vision.stanford.edu/Datasets/Stanford40.zip)

+## Design

+The project is based on two main packages, `models` and `sfd40`:

+- **models**: Covers all the functionality around the neural networks.
+- **sfd40**: Covers all the functionality around the Stanford 40 data load.

+Both projects have a manager class which is the main class for every package.
+Those two classes play important role in the `main.py` file.

 ## Installation

 The default approach shown in the readme is based on `uv`, however one can install all dependencies using other tools as well.
+To install `uv` check [here](https://docs.astral.sh/uv/getting-started/installation/).

 ### Set Dataset Paths